vistec-AI/Bilingual_StockTBSA/README.md

 ```

 ## Acknowledgement
-This research was supported in part by the Thailand Capital Market Development Fund (CMDF), the WangchanX Project, Siam Commercial Bank (SCB), SCB X Public Company Limited, and PTT Public Company Limited.
+We are grateful for computational resources supported by NSTDA Supercomputer center (ThaiSC) and the National e-Science Infrastructure Consortium for their support of computing facilities for this work.
 We would like to thank Ms. Lalita Lowphansirikul for the preprocessed financial data and related codes for financial data collection.
 We also thank our data annotation partner, Wang: Data Market.